AdamDeHovitz/pd9_TheAthlings_AdamD-ThomasD-DennisN/README.md

 growth.
 Following this, the computer will ask you to either play, save and quit, or just quit, all relatively self-explanatory.
 If you play a round, the computer will ask you a series of questions as described earlier, culminating with a guess as to what the object is.
-Finally, if you're feeling particularly adventurous, try uncommenting
+Finally, if you're feeling particularly adventurous, try uncommenting the line //new GuiApp(_main.getRoot()); and commenting out the line playRound();.
+This will replace out default interface with an experimental GUI (emphasis on experimental).
+This was one of our prototype features that we could not entirely get to work, so play with it at your own risk.
+Thanks for viewing our project!
+-The Athelings

+P.S.
+Dennis is a bully.